pshenoy-uc/docs/paceroverview.md

    * ###### This link is valid for 60 mins.

-## Getting PACER cases and
+## Getting PACER cases and Case Source Files
 * ##### Hit the get_cases_by_last_updated_date api in order to get the CSV containing the UniCourt case ID
 * ##### Using the case ID retrieved from the above step, make request to the get_case_source_file_path to get the case source file

-## Recommended methodology for integrating PACER APIs
+## Recommended Integration Methodology For PACER API's

 ##### For getting all the cases with the latest updates, the recommended extraction approach is for a two day extraction setup as follows
 * ##### Same day run